 Bezos pursued his interest in computers at Princeton University, where he graduated summa cum laude in 1986 with a degree in computer science and electrical engineering.
-After graduation, he found work at several firms on Wall Street including Fitel, Bankers Trust, and the investment firm D.E.
-Shaw where he met his wife Mackenzie and was named the youngest vice president in 1990.
+After graduation, he found work at several firms on Wall Street, including Fitel, Bankers Trust and the investment firm D.E.
+Shaw.
+It was there he met his wife, Mackenzie, and became the company's youngest vice president in 1990.

 Bezos set up the office for his fledgling company in his garage where, along with a few employees, he began developing software.
 They expanded operations into a two-bedroom house, equipped with three Sun Microstations, and eventually developed a test site.
 After inviting 300 friends to beta test the site, Bezos opened Amazon.com, named after the meandering South American River, on July 16, 1995.